pinot-contrib/pinot-docs/basics/indexing/star-tree-index.md

 | MX      | 400         |
 | USA     | 1200        |

-Doing so makes answering queries about total impressions for a country just a value lookup, by eliminating the need of processing a large number of documents.
-However, to be able to answer with multiple predicates implies pre-aggregating for various combinations of different dimensions.
-This leads to exponential explosion in storage space.
+With this approach, answering queries about total impressions for a country is a value lookup, because we have eliminated the need to process a large number of documents.
+However, to be able to answer queries that have multiple predicates means we would need to pre-aggregate for various combinations of different dimensions, which leads to an exponential explosion in storage space.

 ### Star-tree solution

-On one end of the spectrum we have indexing techniques that improve search times with limited increase in space, but do not guarantee a hard upper bound on query latencies.
+On one end of the spectrum we have indexing techniques that improve search times with a limited increase in space, but do not guarantee a hard upper bound on query latencies.
 On the other end of the spectrum we have pre-aggregation techniques that offer hard upper bound on query latencies, but suffer from exponential explosion of storage space

 ![](../../.gitbook/assets/space-time.png)

 Space-Time Trade Off Between Different Techniques

-We propose the Star-Tree data structure that offers a configurable trade-off between space and time and allows us to achieve hard upper bound for query latencies for a given use case.
-In the following sections we will define the Star-Tree data structure, and discuss how it is utilized within Pinot for achieving low latencies with high throughput.
+The Star-Tree data structure offers a configurable trade-off between space and time and lets us achieve hard upper bound for query latencies for a given use case.
+In the following sections we will define the Star-Tree data structure, and explains how Pinot uses it to achieve low latencies with high throughput.

 ### Definitions

 **Tree structure**

-Star-tree is a tree data structure that is consisted of the following properties:
+Star-tree is a tree data structure that consists of the following properties:

 ![](../../.gitbook/assets/structure.png)